Power corrupts. Absolute power corrupts absolutely.

 Typology of domination and society

-I would now like to unite the extended theory of money of Otto Steiger and Gunnar Heinsohn with an extended social theory of Max Weber to a new philosophy of history.
+I would now like to unite the extended theory of money of Otto Steiger and Gunnar Heinsohn with a social theory based on Max Weber to a new philosophy of history.

 Ideal types of social acting solidary - self-centered